qtile/qtile/docs/manual/install/index.rst

 well.
 You can check the versions and interpreters we currently run our test suite against in our `tox configuration file`_.

-There are not many differences between versions aside from python features you may or may not be able to use in your config.
-PyPy should be faster at runtime than any corresponding CPython version under most circumstances, especially for bits of python code that are run many times.
+There are not many differences between versions aside from Python features you may or may not be able to use in your config.
+PyPy should be faster at runtime than any corresponding CPython version under most circumstances, especially for bits of Python code that are run many times.
 CPython should start up faster than PyPy and has better compatibility for external libraries.

 .. _`tox configuration file`: https://github.com/qtile/qtile/blob/master/tox.ini